TeXitoi/blue-pill-quickstart/README.md

 sudo apt-get install gdb-arm-none-eabi openocd
 ```

-If you don't have `gdb-arm-none-eabi`, you can try `gdb-multiarch` (on Ubuntu 18.04 for example) or `gdb`.
+If your distribution doesn't offer `gdb-arm-none-eabi`, you can try `gdb-multiarch` (on Ubuntu 18.04 for example) or `gdb`.
 In these cases, you'll have to update `.cargo/config` accordingly.

 Clone the repository: